 In an NW1 Trial (but not at higher level Trials), if your dog times out, or you Alert in the wrong place, the Judge will tell you where the hide is, so you can reward your dog at source.
 If this happens, you should take your dog directly to the hide; don’t make everyone wait while you tell your dog to Search again.

 Once you finish your search, volunteers will help guide you and your dog back to the competitor parking lot.
-While you don't need to race, please don't hang around in the Search Area, once you're done.
+While you don’t need to race, please don’t hang around in the Search Area, once you’re done.
 Move on, to allow the next competitor to enter the area.
+If you need to change your dog’s lead or make other equipment changes, you will help the Trial run smoothly by getting out of view of the search area, before doing so.

 To prepare for Containers, make sure your dog gets practice searching for a single hide in up to about 20 closed cardboard boxes.
 Practice on various surfaces if you can (carpeting, tile, linoleum, wood, dirt, etc) because odor will behave differently in each of those cases.
 If you can, arrange to have air movement blow down the row of boxes, so your dog learns to go all the way to the Source box, without Alerting on a nearby box which merely has odor blowing onto it.
 Be aware, it is very possible that your Containers search will feature slippery floors.